+'''

-(56) $\begin{aligned} Happens(start, s) \land Initiates(start, f, s) \land s < r \leq t \land \\ \neg Happens(finish, r) \land Happens(e', t) \land Terminates(e', f, t) \\ \land t < t' \land Happens(e'', t') \land Initiates(e'', f, t') \\ \rightarrow Happens(unterbrechen(e), t'). \end{aligned}$
+(56) Happens(start, s) \wedge Initiates(start, f, s) \wedge s < r \le t \wedge \neg Happens(finish, r) \wedge Happens(e', t) \wedge Terminates(e', f, t) \wedge t < t' \wedge Happens(e'', t') \wedge Initiates(e'', f, t') \rightarrow Happens(unterbrechen(e), t').

+'''

-Informally the time profile this clause defines may be paraphrased as follows: The start-event initiates at some time an activity fluent - in our case the cordoning-off activity - which is stopped after a certain amount of time.
+Informally the time profile this clause defines may be paraphrased as follows: The start- event initiates at some time an activity fluent - in our case the cordoning-off activity - which is stopped after a certain amount of time.
 Again after an indefinite amount of time a further event e'' happens which causes the stopped activity to be resumed again.